Small claims court - procedures and fees

 Anyone who uses small claims court is encouraged to settle by agreement, rather than in a trial.
 If necessary, a trial is held and a judge will decide the claim.

-A series of guides have been developed by the Ministry of Justice and the Provincial Court of British Columbia.
+A series of guides have been developed by the Ministry of Attorney General and the Provincial Court of British Columbia.
 The guides may be helpful if you are pursuing, or involved in, a small claims court action.
-Read the guides.

 There are fees for filing documents and other registry services related to small claims.